huggingface/diffusers/docs/source/en/using-diffusers/schedulers.md

   </div>
 </div>

 Most images look very similar and are comparable in quality.
-Again, it often comes down to your specific use case and a good approach is to run multiple different schedulers and compare the results.
+Again, it often comes down to your specific use case so a good approach is to run multiple different schedulers and compare the results.

-### Compare Flax schedulers
+### Flax schedulers

 To compare Flax schedulers, you need to additionally load the scheduler state into the model parameters.
 For example, let's change the default scheduler in [`FlaxStableDiffusionPipeline`] to use the super fast [`FlaxDPMSolverMultistepScheduler`].